Guy Hebert: International career

-Hebert was selected to the United States national team for the 1990 Goodwill Games, winning the silver medal in a shootout against Russia.
-He played for the United States at the 1994 Men's World Ice Hockey Championships in Italy, as the US team beat Russia for the first time since the Miracle on Ice in 1980, and Hebert earned USA Hockey's Bob Johnson Award.
+Hebert was selected to the United States national team for the 1990 Goodwill Games, earning the silver medal in a shootout loss to the Soviet Union.
+He played for the United States at the 1994 Men's World Ice Hockey Championships in Italy, as the US team beat Russia for the first time since the Miracle on Ice in 1980, finishing the tournament in fourth place, and Hebert earned USA Hockey's Bob Johnson Award for excellence in international play.
 Hebert played for the United States team that won the 1996 World Cup of Hockey, and also for the United States at the 1998 Winter Olympics, where they finished sixth.

 Post-playing career

-Today Hebert works for Fox Sports West and Prime Ticket as a television hockey analyst for the Anaheim Ducks.
+Today, Hebert works for Victory+ as a television hockey analyst for the Anaheim Ducks.
+Hebert previously worked for Bally Sports West & SoCal until Anaheim moved to Victory+.